mhaddy/ElectroHavocV2/readme.md

 * High score persists to disk
 * Enemy pathfinding
 * BG music and sfx
-* Enemy explosions damage other enemies
+* Enemy explosions create a blast radius and cause splash damage to other enemies
 * Shield and rapid fire power-ups

-## Known Bugs
-* Enemies can stick to the player in higher waves